GoogleCloudPlatform/cloud-foundation-fabric/modules/cloudsql-instance/README.md

 Note that this module assumes that some options are the same for both the primary instance and all the replicas (e.g. tier, disks, labels, flags, etc).

+*Warning:* if you use the `users` field, you terraform state will contain each user's password in plain text.

 ## Simple example

 This example shows how to setup a project, VPC and a standalone Cloud SQL instance.